 Did you hear about that?

-Yes, it was i it was a beautiful moment.
+Yes, it was a beautiful moment.

-Just a few hours later they came back.
+Just a few hours later, they came back.

 And I'll note this, Sean.